 Lattice commode toilet seat and frame

-Safety Frames with raised toilet seats + lift mechanisms
+Safety frames with raised toilet seats + lift mechanisms

-For those people who struggle a great deal to sit and stand due to frailty, lack of strength, or serious illness, there also frames which incorporate a lift mechanism into the raised seat.
+For those people who struggle a great deal to sit and stand due to frailty, lack of strength, or serious illness, there are also frames which incorporate a lift mechanism into the raised seat.

 The toilet seat lifts come with greatly varied levels of technology.